AndersDeath/diary2/000-current.md

 # 19 September - Tuesday - Yerevan - 355 day of immigration

 THis day was nice.
 I finally got my second passport in Russian embassy.
+It was really easy.
+I also bought a present for Ksusha.